 Going Out for Burgers:

-When eating at a burger and malt themed restaurant, I typically order a single plain hamburger patty without the bun, a side salad with extra cucumbers, ranch dressing, and white milk.
+When eating at a burger and malt themed restaurant, I typically order a single plain hamburger patty without the bun or grilled chicken, a salad with ranch dressing on the side, and white milk.
 Don’t let the peer pressure of everyone around you eating malts get to you.
 They will feel awful after the meal for overeating and you won’t.

 If I order a meal deal that comes with an enormous burger with everything on it, French fries, and a soft drink, I will only eat half of it.
 If it comes with three freshly baked cookies for $1, an irresistible deal, I will only eat one cookie.
 If someone who is with me would like the extra food, I share with them.
 Otherwise, I do not worry about throwing extra food away.
 It is not my fault many restaurants serve a majority of foods that aren’t healthy in ridiculously large sized portions.
 I do not do this for every meal every day.
 This is more like a once a month cheat meal.